Correlated insulating phases of twisted bilayer graphene at commensurate filling fractions: a Hartree-Fock study: Formulation

 where $\tau=\pm$ is the valley index, $\pmb{\sigma}^{\tau}=(\tau \sigma_x,\sigma_y)$ which is the Pauli matrices defined in the A,B sublattice space. $\bK^{\tau}$ correspond to the two inequivalent Dirac points of the unrotated monolayer graphene, while $\bK^{\tau}_1$ and $\bK^{\tau}_2$ are the corresponding Dirac points of the bottom and top layers that are twisted by angles $\mp\frac{\theta}{2}$, and $\hat{\bk}=-i\partial_{\br}$.
 The interlayer tunneling between the the Dirac states in the two layers is described by the matrix

 where $u_0$ and $u_1$ are the intra-sublattice and inter-sublattice interlayer tunneling amplitudes.
 This continuum Hamiltonian is spin independent, so it has two SU(2) symmetries at each valley.
 Since it does not have terms that couple the two valleys, it also has a $U_v(1)$ for valley charge conservation in addition to the $U_c(1)$ for total charge conservation symmetry.
+Moreover, in the diagonal blocks of Eq.~\ref{eq:model}, we have neglected the rotation of the momentum $\hat{\bk}-\bK_{1,2}^{\tau}$ about the z axis for $\pm\theta/2$, due to its tiny effect for small twisted angle $\theta$, which leads to an additional particle-hole symmetry~\cite{Bultinck_2019,Dai_2019}.
+We have checked that the inclusion of such symmetry breaking term will not affect the results of the paper.
 The eigenstate of $H_{BM}^{\tau}$ can be written in the Bloch wavefunction form

 where $X=\{A_1, B_1, A_2, B_2\}$ is the layer and sublattice index with the eigen-energy $\epsilon_{m\bk\tau}$.
 Here, m and $\tau$ are the band and valley indices and we omit the spin index s here since the Hamiltonian is spin independent.
 Throughout the paper, we fix the parameters as $\hbar v_F/a_0$=2.365 eV, the twist angle is fixed at $\theta$=1.086$^{\circ}$.
-The inter-sublattice interlayer coupling is chosen as $u_1$=0.11 eV, so that the Moir\'e bands are completely flat when the intra-sublattice interlayer coupling $u_0$ vanishes~\cite{Tar_2019}.
-In order to see the effect of Moir\'e bandwidth, we tune the $u_0$ from the realistic value~\cite{Carr_2019,Nam_2017} of 0.08 eV which corresponds to a bandwidth of 1.8 meV to the value of 0.01 eV resulting in a bandwidth of 0.03 meV.
+The inter-sublattice interlayer coupling is chosen as $u_1$=0.11 eV, so that the moir\'e bands are completely flat when the intra-sublattice interlayer coupling $u_0$ vanishes~\cite{Tar_2019}.
+In order to see the effect of moir\'e bandwidth, we tune the $u_0$ from the realistic value~\cite{Carr_2019,Nam_2017} of 0.08 eV which corresponds to a bandwidth of 1.8 meV to the value of 0.01 eV resulting in a bandwidth of 0.03 meV.